Top 10 Best Cities in the United States

 4 Seattle, Washington Seattle is a seaport city on the west coast of the United States.
 It is the seat of King County, Washington.

-I've been to Seattle in December 2018 and November 2019, and I loved it up there.
-I think Seattle would be a great place to move to since it's usually cloudy and rains a lot there, which I love.
-I've always loved cold weather and darkness, making Seattle one of the perfect places for me to move to.
+I visited Seattle in December 2018 and November 2019, and I loved it there.
+I think Seattle would be a great place to move to since it's usually cloudy and rains a lot, which I love.
+I have always loved cold weather and darkness, making Seattle one of the perfect places for me to move to.

 5 Boston, Massachusetts Boston is Massachusetts’ capital and largest city.
 Founded in 1630, it’s one of the oldest cities in the U.S.

 Far and away the best city in the United States.
-Strong economy, great culture, proud people, beautiful historic sites, and the breathtaking harbor.
+It has a strong economy, great culture, proud people, beautiful historic sites, and a breathtaking harbor.
 As far as food, besides New York, you might not find a more diverse selection of delicious foods from many different heritages.
-The pride Boston has in its sports teams (who win, a lot) is unequalled by any other city.
-Definitely number 1!
+The pride Boston has in its sports teams, which win a lot, is unequalled by any other city.
+Definitely number one!

 6 San Francisco, California San Francisco, officially the City and County of San Francisco, is the cultural, commercial, and financial center of Northern California.

-1. NYC is cool, but it is a bit overrated for my taste.
+1. New York City is cool but a bit overrated for my taste.

-2. As a proud Californian, I will admit that LA is a great city, but it does have its issues.
+2. As a proud Californian, I will admit that Los Angeles is a great city, but it does have its issues.
 Most importantly, though...
 Hollywood, baby!

-San Francisco should be #1.
-It's gorgeous, has good weather, good food, not a lot of dangerous ghettos, amazing tourist attractions, and very smart people!
-However, I will admit that SF is too liberal.
+San Francisco should be number one.
+It's gorgeous, has good weather, good food, not a lot of dangerous ghettos, amazing tourist attractions, and very smart people.
+However, I will admit that San Francisco is too liberal.

 I love San Francisco because I'm only two hours north of it.
 It has a great diversity of people and culture.
 The food is awesome.
 Being a semi-local, I'm not a huge fan of the touristy areas like Fisherman's Wharf/Pier 39 or the entire area on the Embarcadero.
 However, I do really like Alcatraz and Boudin sourdough.
 Seeing the Golden Gate is cool, but after a while, it just becomes another thing to look at.